Assessment at Baruch

 In 2008, the Office of Institutional Research and Program Assessment prepared this document, providing a framework by which assessment can be conducted, as well as including information on logic models, improvement strategies, and how assessment differs from standard yearly reporting.
 Although this document is not recent, it is not outdated, and it is still a valuable resource.

 - Bloom's Taxonomy Blooms Digitally

 When designing an assessment, it is useful to have familiarity with Bloom's Taxonomy, which identifies several different layers of learning, from lower order (knowledge) to higher order (evaluation).
 This way, students will be assessed at all levels of knowledge, rather than just one or two.
-This Taxonomy has been revised several times, and this article, hosted by San Diego State University, provides in-depth information on several iterations versions of it.
+This Taxonomy has been revised several times, and this article by Andrew Churches, hosted by Techlearning.com, provides in-depth information on several different versions of it.